12,445 papers · continuously updated · last export: 10 Aug 2026livingmeta.ai

 Hallucination Detection and Mitigation in AI-Generated Scientific Content

-1,041 papers covered · updated 28 June 2026 · updates weekly
+1,041 papers in scope, 50 synthesised · updated 28 June 2026 · continuously refreshed

 AI-generated living evidence synthesis — not a peer-reviewed systematic review.
 Methods below.